 This is another great variation on the traditional squat.

 - Do these exactly the way you perform a normal squat.

 - Instead of coming all the way up, pulse at the bottom of the squat.

 - Come up only a few inches before sinking back down again.

 - Doing 10 of these at the end of a set of normal squats will enhance your results and burn out the fat.

 Lunges will work your quads, butt, and calves.
 These can be done while holding weights or with just bodyweight.

 - Stand with your legs about hip-width apart, knees soft.

-- Step forward with one foot and lower down until your front leg is at a 90-degree angle, making sure that your knee doesn't extend past your toes and that your back knee doesn't touch the floor.
+- Step forward with one foot and lower down until your front leg is at a 90-degree angle; your back knee doesn't touch the floor.

 - All the weight should be in your front foot; the back foot is used mostly for balance.

 - Complete 10 to 15 repetitions before repeating on the other side, or alternate sides each rep.

 The reverse lunge works the same muscles as the forward lunge, but instead of stepping forward, you're stepping back.